 KDE needs to make an effort to provide a comprehensive set of tools for most users' needs, for example:

 - An email client allowing encrypted communication

 - Chat and instant messenging with state-of-the art protocol security (Signal Protocol and derivatives like Briar and Matrix)

 - A webbrowser that has private default settings

 - Allow users to easily scrub metadata from files (e.g. dolphin integration of MAT)

 - Other tools that allow offline operation and independence from popular cloud services (e.g. File storage and groupware solutions)

 - Support for online services that can be operated as private instances, not depending on a 3rd party providers

-- State-of-the-art support and integration for projects like Tor, MAT, etc.
+- State-of-the-art support and integration for projects like Tor, MAT, secure-delete tools, etc.

 How we know we succeeded